kamval/SAMA5D27-SOM1-EK1/README.md

-### SAMA5D27-SOM1-EK1
+### About this Guide

 A step by step guide to build from source Bulidroot for SAMA5D27-SOM1-EK1.

-This entry level guide would be usefull for everyboady who are starting their first steps with Embedded Linux, [Buildroot](https://buildroot.org/) and [Microchip MPUs](https://www.microchip.com/design-centers/32-bit-mpus ).
+This entry level guide would be useful for everybody who are making their first steps with Embedded Linux, [Buildroot](https://buildroot.org/) and [Microchip MPUs](https://www.microchip.com/design-centers/32-bit-mpus ).
+The guide is intended to get you up to speed and finish your project easier and faster.

 #### About Buildroot: